 How to Make Fresh Peach Pie?

-Divide your pie crust dough into two, and roll them out.
+- Roll Out the Pie Dough: Divide your pie crust dough into two, and roll them out.
 One should be about 12 inches in diameter and the other should be about 10 inches in diameter when they are rolled out.
-Place the 12 inch crust into the pie plate and then add the peach pie filling.
-If you are worried about your bottom crust being soggy, you can blind bake the bottom crust at this point (follow the instructions in our lemon meringue pie post).
-This is totally optional.
+Place the 12 inch crust into the pie plate.

-Whisk an egg white with a teaspoon of water and then brush the lattice top with the egg white mixture.
+- Brush with Egg Wash: Whisk an egg white with a teaspoon of water and then brush the lattice top with the egg white mixture.
 Sprinkle evenly with sugar.
-This will create that beautiful golden crust!

 Can Frozen or Canned Peaches Be Used to Make Peach Pie?